ai2cm/fv3core/CONTRIBUTING.md

 ### Externals
-If a scalar parameter is in the scope of a module, it can be used inside of a stencil (do not need an explicit import), otherwise use "from __externals__ import var" inside the stencil definition
+If a scalar parameter is in the scope of a module, it can be used inside of a stencil (do not need an explicit import), otherwise use `from __externals__ import var` inside the stencil definition

 ### Namelist
 Initially the namelist was imported from the fv3core/_config.
-Now the namelist gets imported into the externals of a stencil using the decorator, and a stencil can use the namelist SimpleNamespace if it is imported with from
+Now the namelist gets imported into the externals of a stencil using the decorator, and a stencil can use the namelist SimpleNamespace if it is imported with `from
-__externals__ import namelist inside the stencil.
+__externals__ import namelist` inside the stencil.

 ### GTScript functions
 These use the gtscript decorator and the arguments do not include type specifications.
 They will continue to not have type hinting.

 e.g.:

     @gtscript.function
     def get_bl(al, q):

 ### Assertions
-We can now include assertions of compile time variables inside of gtscript functions with the syntax: assert __INLINED(namelist.grid_type < 3)
+We can now include assertions of compile time variables inside of gtscript functions with the syntax `assert __INLINED(namelist.grid_type < 3)`.

 ### State
 Some outer functions include a 'state' object that is a SimpleNamespace of variables and a